A Partially Separable Model for Dynamic Valued Networks: Experiments

-In exchange for the extrapolation of future temporal trends, the time-homogeneous PST ERGM that consolidates the fluctuation of structural property throughout $23$ days into one parameter $\bm{\eta}$ may introduce variation to the forecasted network statistics.
-The discrepancy on day $25$ is potentially impacted by this outcome.
-Furthermore, the discrepancy of the propensity term on day $27$ in the diminution process may be influenced by the increment of all network statistics from day $26$ in both augmentation and diminution processes, as our proposed PST ERGM allows interaction between the two processes.
-Note that in PST ERGM, the augmentation network and diminution network are no longer conditionally independent as the sample space of valued networks becomes infinite.
+In exchange for the extrapolation of future temporal trends, the time-homogeneous PST ERGM that consolidates the fluctuation throughout $23$ days into one parameter $\bm{\eta}$ may introduce variation to the forecasted network statistics.
+The discrepancy on day $25$ in Figure~\ref{fig:baboon} is potentially impacted by this outcome.
+Furthermore, the discrepancy of the propensity term on day $27$ in the decrement process may be influenced by the increase of all network statistics from day $26$, as our proposed PST ERGM allows interaction between the two processes.
+Note that the $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$ in PST ERGM are no longer conditionally independent as the sample space of valued networks is infinite.
 In summary, besides prediction error for the unseen data, the learned time-homogeneous PST ERGM effectively recovers the sudden change on day $26$ along with the temporal trends from day $24$ to $28$.

 Another aspect worth mentioning is the comparison between the edge sum term and the propensity term in this experiment.
-The propensity term $\sum_{i<j} \text{I}(\bm{y}_{ij}>0)$ serves as a thresholding network statistics of the edge sum term $\sum_{i<j} \bm{y}_{ij}$.
-Although the observed edge sums along with the other two network statistics, dispersion and transitivity, in red lines of Figure~\ref{baboon_boxplot} show a decreasing trend followed by an increasing trend from day 24 to 28, the observed propensities primarily show a decreasing trend in both augmentation and diminution processes.
-In alignment with the motivation of valued ERGM \citep{ValuedERGM}, dichotomizing valued networks into binary networks or dyad value thresholding for network analysis may introduce biases \citep{thomas2011valued} that result in unrealistic interpretation of the network dynamics.
-As opposed to modeling the snapshots of observed networks, the parsimonious PST ERGM not only dissects the intermediary dynamics of evolving valued networks, but also provides the ability to forecast future trends reasonably.
+The propensity term $\sum_{i<j} \mathbbm{1}(\bm{y}_{ij}>0)$ is essentially a thresholding version of the edge sum term $\sum_{i<j} \bm{y}_{ij}$.
+We can dichotomize a valued network into a binary network and count the number of edges to calculate the propensity term.
+In the first column of Figure~\ref{fig:baboon}, the observed edge sums in red lines present a decreasing trend followed by an increasing trend in both processes from day $24$ to $28$.
+The dispersion term and the transitivity term that are also evaluated with the valued networks produce similar patterns.
+However, in the second column of Figure~\ref{fig:baboon}, the observed propensity terms in red lines primarily show a decreasing trend in both processes.
+Empirically, dichotomizing dynamic valued networks into dynamic binary networks, or dyad value thresholding, for network analysis may introduce biases \citep{thomas2011valued} that result in unrealistic network dynamics.